 For any fans of this division or with interest in the “learning curve”, a good addition to your library.”
 The Long, Long Trail

-Friends are Good on the Day of Battle is a book which one hopes will set others on a similar process when recording the history of a Great War Division.
-Its valuable examination of a wide range of primary sources, many of which have remained unexplored from the 8-page bibliography, are highly valuable. ” The Western Front Association
+Friends are Good on the Day of Battle is a book which one hopes will set others on a similar process when recording the history of a Great War Division.”
+The Western Front Association

 This is an extremely impressive piece of work……Wholeheartedly recommended, whether or not you are a Scotsman!”
 SOFNAM Autumn 2018